Douglas Bell, Ph.D.

-The Environmental Genomics Group works to characterize underlying factors that contribute to variability in human toxicological responses.
-We especially focus on discovery of human alleles or epigenetic factors that modify responses to exposure and we investigate how such factors affect risk in exposed people.
+The Environmental Epigenomics Group works to characterize underlying factors that contribute to variability in human toxicological responses.
+We especially focus on discovery of human alleles or epigenetic factors that mediate responses to exposure and we investigate how such factors affect risk in exposed people.
 This basic information will be useful in determining appropriate variability parameters in human risk estimation models, in identifying at-risk individuals and in devising disease-prevention strategies.

 Epigenetics is the nongenetic transmission of gene regulation information from parent cell to daughter cells and from one generation to the next that is encoded in methyl-CpGs, histone modifications or noncoding RNAs.
 Epigenetic factors such as chromatin state may modulate the impact of exposure, or conversely, exposure can directly alter epigenetic status such as DNA methylation level in regulatory sequences (Joubert et al 2012).
 Determining the functional impact of exposure-induced changes in methylation is an active area of interest for our group.

 - Identification of epigenetic factors and sequence variants that modulate exposure responses regulated by the Ah receptor (carcinogen metabolism), NRF2 (oxidative stress), and p53 (DNA damage)

 - Evaluation of the role of these factors in exposed individuals and in environmentally-induced disease